-The traditional seat of the Panchen Lama, and base of the Gelugpa Buddhist order, Shigatse is Tibet’s second-largest city, and a dynamic modern metropolis on the Sino-Nepal Friendship Highway.
-Though profoundly reshaped by commercial development and industry in recent years, Shigatse is also an important centre of Tibetan history and culture, still threaded with a few seams of authenticity that combine with an appealing frontier spirit.
-Most visitors will not stay for long however, in the knowledge that Mount Everest is just another day’s drive away.
+The traditional seat of the Panchen Lama, and base of the Gelugpa Buddhist order, Shigatse is Tibet’s second-largest city; a dynamic modern metropolis on the Sino-Nepal Friendship Highway.
+Although profoundly reshaped by commercial development and industry in recent years, Shigatse is an important centre of Tibetan history and culture, threaded with a seam of strong tradition combined with an appealing frontier spirit.
+Most visitors won’t linger for too long, however, as Mount Everest is a tantalisingly-close day’s drive away.

 Obviously there's a lot more, this is just to get you started...

 In the Tibetan language, Shigatse means ‘the fertile land.’
 Resting on a plain 3,800 metres above sea level, at the confluence of the Yarlung Tsangpo and Nyangchu rivers, the city is surrounded by gold-flecked plateau pastures, subtropical forest and snowy Himalayan peaks.
 This is the capital of the Tsang province, Tibet’s cultural heartland, and a major travel hub between Western Tibet, Nepal and Lhasa, which lies 160 miles to the east over steep roads pricked with nerve-jangling hairpin bends.
 Shigatse is, naturally, a very convenient base for mountain trekking, thanks to its proximity to Mount Everest National Park, and frequent flights from Lhasa to the Shigatse Peace Airport provide a suitably dramatic approach.